leanpanda-com/elixir_datocms_graphql_client/README.md

 This library provides the helper `DatoCMS.StructuredText.to_html/2`, which takes the structured text part of a GraphQL response and transforms it into HTML.

+This repo contains a Livebook, 'structured_text.livemd' which walks through how to handle the various types of rendering.